Nevada Drunk Driving Statistics [Updated 2026]

 • Las Vegas is the most dangerous city in Nevada for drivers – 8,580 alcohol-related crashes, resulting in 197 deaths and 7,337 injuries.

-Overall, there is a noticeable trend of rising accidents and injuries, while fatalities have demonstrated fluctuation.
+Looking at data on Nevada drunk driving accidents per year overall, there is a noticeable trend of rising drunk driving vehicle accidents and injuries across Nevada, while fatalities have demonstrated fluctuation.

 Year Fatalities Injuries Total Number of Accidents